praises316/git_setup/README.md

 # ii.
 Importance of Version Control

-- Tracks changes to code or files.
+ a.
+Tracks changes to code or files.
-- Helps teams collaborate smoothly.
+ b.
+Helps teams collaborate smoothly.
-- Allows rolling back to previous versions.
+ c.
+Allows rolling back to previous versions.
-- Supports experimenting with new features using branches.
+ d.
+Supports experimenting with new features using branches.

 # iii.
 What is Git?